 We talk about God, pray together, and talk about church.
 Shoot, we go to church.
 Our kids are involved in the ministries of the church; we are active churchgoers.
 I attend the weekly men’s meeting, and my wife leads her Bible study.
 It’s not that we don’t love God or each other.

-The biblical term for what is lacking in this kind of marriage is koinonia, which is where we get our word communication, community, participation, or fellowship.
-Koinonia is a “three-person community” that represents the deepest possible intimacy a man and woman can experience in their marriage.
+What I’m talking about is not necessarily what a couple or family is doing for their church.
+Some of the busiest church people can be some of the most disgruntled people in their marriages.
+The biblical term for what is lacking in this kind of marriage is koinonia, where we get our word communication, community, participation, or fellowship.
+Koinonia is a “three-person community” representing the most profound possible intimacy a man and woman can experience in their marriage.

 True koinonia can only happen in your marriage when you share your full experience with God—the good and the bad of it—with your spouse, and your spouse is sharing their total relationship with God with you.
 That is a real community.
 It is a free-flowing, dynamic relationship without interruption or hindrance.